rust-lang/api-guidelines/README.md

 ### `Deref` and `DerefMut` never fail (C-DEREF-FAIL)

 Because the `Deref` traits are invoked implicitly by the compiler in sometimes subtle ways, failure during dereferencing can be extremely confusing.
-If a dereference might not succeed, target the `Deref` trait as a `Result` or `Option` type instead.

 [C-CTOR]: #c-ctor
 <a id="c-ctor"></a>